ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     You can use the Storage Explorer to verify that your data is being added to the storage account.

     > **Note**: The Storage Explorer is currently in preview mode, so its exact mode of operation may change.

 1. In **Storage Explorer (preview)** pane, expand **BLOB CONTAINERS**, and then click **vibrationcontainer**.

     To view the data, you will need to navigate down a hierarchy of folders.
 The first folder will be named for the IoT Hub.

+    > **Note**: If no data is displayed, wait a few moments and try again.

 1. In the right-hand pane, under **NAME**, double-click **iot-az220-training-{your-id}**, and then use double-clicks to navigate down into the hierarchy.